Below is a compilation of resources, diocesan statements, and ways you can help in response to the crisis at the border.

 - Download a social media graphic of ‘Ways to help refugees and asylum-seekers’

-- The Diocese of the Rio Grande has a breakdown of their donation availability & items that they need.
-It can be found here.
-A statement from Bishop Hunn in the Diocese of Rio Grande.
+- A statement from Bishop Hunn in the Diocese of Rio Grande.

 - The people of the Diocese of Texas are organizing a response to humanitarian need at the border.
 Information here.